gmlc-dispatches/dispatches/docs/models/nuclear/electrolyzer.rst

 Variables Used
 --------------

-The Electrolizer Model uses the follow variables:
+The Electrolyzer Model uses the follow variables:

 ================ ====== ============================================================================
 Variable         Name   Notes